Earth-Friendly Instruments and Woods

 9549 Takilma Rd.

-** I have decided to take a break from instrument building.
+** I have decided to take a break from instrument building, however I am still selling instrument woods which can be seen here.
 Please check back if you are interested in ordering.
 Thanks, Dave.

 "The bass that Dave Maize made for me is the easiest to play and best sounding acoustic instrument I've ever owned."